 It is that time of year again – TAX SEASON.
 Understanding your taxes is hard enough, but when you add in the tax advantages of travel healthcare, along with the stipulations that go with them, it becomes downright confusing at times.

 At Cariant, we are not tax experts, nor do we intend to become them.
 However, we have a financial responsibility to our travelers to educate them and protect them.
 There are experts out there who specialize in taxes for travelers, and we always follow their recommendations.

-As you can see, there are a lot of gray areas with tax-free income.
+Tthere are a lot of gray areas with tax-free income.
 At the end of the day, everyone must pay taxes.
 Please make sure the person you are trusting your money with is a professional.
-For more information, we recommend Joseph Smith at https://traveltax.com/https://traveltax.com/ and the IRS Publication 463, which you can access at https://www.irs.gov/pub/irs-pdf/p463.pdf.
+For more information, we recommend checking out Travel Tax and IRS Publication 463 which can be accessed here.